FAQ (Frequently Asked Questions) on Intelligence

 Reaction Time at Different Ages

-The speed at which information is processed by the brain increases with age until around age 25 (graphs below).
+The speed at which the brain processes information increases steadily with age, peaking around 25 years old (see graphs below).

-IQ remains highly stable over the course of life.
-The correlation between IQ measured at age 11 and the measured IQ at the same individual at age 80 is 0.72 (Deary, 2004, and Hailer, 2016).
+Studies have shown that the correlation between IQ measured at age 11 and the same individual’s IQ at age 80 is approximately 0.72—a strong and significant relationship.

 What does IQ mean?